ucsb-cs16-f18-nichols/ucsb-cs16-f18-nichols.github.io/_lab/lab01.md

 Each string printed by the program should include a newline at the end, but no other trailing whitespace (i.e. extra space characters at the end of the line).

 For this problem you have to use a for-loop and a while or do-while loop.
 While loops are similar in that the code inside the body of the while is repeated as long as the while condition is true.
-We will talk about this more in the next lecture.
 Here is the syntax for while

 ```
 while('expression'){